 where $[b_{x,\min}]$ and $[b_{x,\max}]$ are the minimal and the maximal element in $B(G)_x$, which are described in \S\ref{sec:3}. \item For any $[b]\in B(G)_x$, the affine Deligne--Lusztig variety $X_x(b)$ is equi-dimensional of dimension

-\item For any $[b]\in B(G)_x$, $\mathbb J_b(F)$ acts transitively on the set of irreducible components of $X_x(b)$.
+Here, $\ell(x)\in\mathbb Z_{\geq 0}$ is the Coxeter-theoretic length of $x$ and $\defect(b) = \rk_F(G) - \rk_F(\mathbb J_b)$. \item For any $[b]\in B(G)_x$, $\mathbb J_b(F)$ acts transitively on the set of irreducible components of $X_x(b)$.
 Moreover, each irreducible component of $X_x(b)$ is an iterated fibre bundle, with $\mathbb G_m$ or $\mathbb A^1$ fibre, over an irreducible component of a classical Deligne--Lusztig variety of Coxeter type.
-Both the classical Deligne--Lusztig variety and the number of each fibre are explicitly described, analogously to \cite[Theorem~7.1]{He2022}. \end{enumerate} \end{alphatheorem}
+Both the classical Deligne--Lusztig variety and the multiplicity of each fibre are explicitly described, analogously to \cite[Theorem~7.1]{He2022}. \end{enumerate} \end{alphatheorem}

-In \S\ref{sec:veryspecial}, we give a more specific description of the geometry of $X_x(b)$ using the notion of very special parahoric subgroup (cf. Corollary \ref{cor:geo}).

 The notion of elements of positive Coxeter type is much broader than He--Nie--Yu's notion of elements with finite Coxeter part.
-Firstly, elements of positive Coxeter type are stable under Deligne-Lusztig reduction.
+Firstly, elements of positive Coxeter type are stable under Deligne–Lusztig reduction, whereas elements of finite Coxeter type need not be.
 Second, we prove in Theorem \ref{thm:coxeterConjugacyClasses} that an element of minimal length in its $\s$-conjugacy class whose finite part is $\s$-conjugate to a partial $\s$-Coxeter element is of positive Coxeter type.
 But such an element, in most cases, does not have finite Coxeter part.